tvinzz/EasyMotion/README.md

+# EasyMotion Plugin

 ## DESCRIPTION

-EasyMotion Plugin is the simple way to add animation to any HTML object on your website when it appears on scrolling.
+EasyMotion Plugin for jQuery is the simple way to add animation to any HTML object on your website when it appears on scrolling.
 This plugin includes different types of animation: fade, left, right, top and bottom appearing, scaling and rotations.
 It also provides extra settings for animation time and appearing offset.

 ## INSTALLATION AND USAGE